 Julie Sevastopoulos earned a B.A. in Linguistics from the University of California, Berkeley and an M.A. in Teaching English as a Foreign Language from San Francisco State University.
 She has taught at English Language Services, UC Berkeley Extension and the San Mateo Community College District.
 She is a strong advocate for computer assisted learning and life-long learning.
 She currently resides in Palo Alto, California, USA with her husband, a native of Greece.

 Grammar-Quizzes — past to present

 The practices in Grammar-Quizzes were developed over several years, from 1998 to the present, for community college level students studying English as a Second Language.
-The practices present simple grammar concepts and are appropriate for non-native speakers as well as native speakers.
-The goal of this web site is to unburden instructors from having to develop online practices and to offer students a resource that complements their course activities.
+The practices present simple grammar conceptsthat are appropriate for non-native speakers as well as native speakers.
+The goal of this website is to assist instructors, who have little time to develop online practices, and to offer students resources that complement their course activities.